-A particularly blatant example of contributory infringement is A & M Records, Inc. v.
-Abdallah, where the defendant, Mohammed Abdallah, sold cassette tapes and audio duplicating equipment.
-He had regular arrangements with some of his major customers in which they would supply him with a hit pop cassete tape (e.g. Hammer's "Let's Get It Started').
-Abdallah would then precisely time the songs on the cassette and manufacture thousands of blank cassettes of exactly the same length ast the original.
-(At this point, your Spider-Sense should be tingling.)
-The customers would copy the legitiamte tape onto the blank ones, package them, and sell them onwards.205
+A particularly blatant example of contributory infringement is A & MRecords, Inc. v.
+Abdallah, where the defendant, Mohammed Abdallah, sold cassette tapes and audio duplicating equipment.189 He had regular arrangements with some of his major customers in which he would supply them with large numbers of blank cassette tapes of exactly the same length as a commercially released cassette tape (e.g. Hammer's "Let's Get It Started").
+The customers would copy the legitimate tape onto the blank ones, package them, and sell them onwards.190

 Abdallah was not a direct infringer; he did not duplicate tens of thousands of cassettes himself.
 But he was a contributory infringer.
 The blank tapes were his "material contribution"; they were an essential component of a mass commercial infringement.
 His customers could almost certainly have sourced their blanks from elsewhere (perhaps at greater expense, effort or risk), but that is no defense.
 And the evidence that he knew exactly what his customers were doing was everywhere.
-He told his employees the methods involved, and even worried about letting one customer buy blanks on credit after the customer had been raided by the police for counterfeiting.
+He told his employees the methods involved, and even worried about letting one